 London is expensive; many people will tell you that.
 In fact, it is possibly one of the world’s most expensive cities.
 I love London and I hate to travel there and not be able to do all the things I want to do.
 Just because I am travelling on a budget, doesn’t mean I have to sacrifice the finer things.
 It is all about knowing where to find bargains and what to do instead of forking out a fortune.
-Whether you’re only visiting London or are living there, then you can ensure you still enjoy the city on a budget.
+Whether you’re only visiting London or live in London, then you can ensure you still enjoy the city on a budget.

 London’s West End boast some of the world’s most famous plays and musicals featuring world-class actors.
 It is no secret that getting a top-price ticket to many show can cost as much as £120.
 That is a lot to pay when you are travelling on a budget or want to see a lot more than just theatre.
 There are many ways to get cheaper tickets for the theatre, however.
 Web sites including lastminute.com do deals for theatre-goers.
 You can also head to the TKTS booth in Leicester Square to pick up discounted tickets.
 If you choose this method, I recommend you get there early to beat the crowds and avoid disappointment.

 London’s hotels can be eye-wateringly expensive, especially if you want to stay in the centre.
 It can be really off-putting to travellers considering visiting the capital.
 However, there are ways to find top-quality accommodation for a much lower price.
 Vacation rentals in London offer people either a room in a house, or a whole house to themselves.
 You can then stay there during your trip, living as a Londoner would.
 Services like cleaning are all provided, so you get that hotel comfort, but for a much smaller price.